TysonStanley/autoscore/README.md

 ### Learn More

-Publications are forthcoming.
-For more information, contact Tyson S.
+Peer-reviewed publications and further tutorials are forthcoming.
+For more information, contact Tyson S. Barrett (<t.barrett@aggiemail.usu.edu>).
-Barrett (<t.barrett@aggiemail.usu.edu>).